SeyiCodes/Altschool-Cloud-Assignments/third-semester/month_2/terraform-assignment/Terraform_exercise.md

 ---

 ```
-This is the link to the bucket via cloudfront
+This is the link to the Domain Name
 ```

 [Domain url](http://seyiakinnawo.live)